The Queen turned away from the glass. Her stepdaughter sat at the tower window, embroidery in her lap, looking puzzled.

-"Rumor holds that you disguised yourself as the old witch and framed her for the deed."
+"Rumor says that you disguised yourself as the old witch and framed her for the deed."

-"Nevertheless, it is what they believe.
+"Nevertheless it’s what they believe.
 The people are restless and angry.
 They have been for some time.
-They have just been waiting for an excuse like this."
+They’re just waiting for an excuse to act."

 "It doesn't matter," said the Queen.
 "My daughter's heart has stopped.
 If mine does too, I will scarcely notice."